Author Laini Taylor recently announced the 10th anniversary edition covers for her Daughter of Smoke & Bone series. Here they are!

 This is the cover that I have, the UK softcover.
 I don’t hate it per se (I’m definitely glad I didn’t end up with the US cover).
 It is intriguing… but it feels very static and quite random unless you already know the story.
 It seems to be a case of taking a scene from the book and translating it onto the cover rather than thinking about conveying the actual feeling of the story.
 I wouldn’t have bought the book based on this cover.
 In fact I bought the audiobook to avoid having to buy this cover and only purchased the softcover after I’d fallen in love with the book already.

 THIS COVER!
 For some reason this was the special edition Tesco US cover and not the primary US cover??
 To me this cover is a thousand times better as a representation of the feel of the book than the feather mask one.
 Again, the bridge is part of an actual scene, but the misty smoke stuff behind the title is important to the story and also just darn pretty.
 Perhaps they thought it looked too much like a murder mystery?
 To me the font is what signals it’s magical realism even if everything else looks a bit spooky.
+I was actually lucky enough to find this edition in a second hand store!
 But you still haven’t seen my favourite…

 This is the German Daughter of Smoke and Bone cover and it’s my favourite.
 At least Karou has blue hair and it shows Prague.
 Yes, it still has 90s vibes with the text and the swirlies, but you know what?
 This is just the dust cover.
 LOOK WHAT’S UNDERNEATH: